Do not use the pen without proper training from your doctor or nurse.

 If you do not check the flow before your first injection with each new pen, you may not get the prescribed dose and the intended effect of Ozempic.

-3. Select your dose: 0.25 mg or 0.5 mg: Turn the dose selector until the dose counter shows your prescribed dose (0.25 mg or 0.5 mg).
+3. Select your dose: 0.25 mg or 0.5 mg: A. Turn the dose selector until the dose counter shows your prescribed dose (0.25 mg or 0.5 mg).
 If you select the wrong dose, you can turn the dose selector forwards or backwards to the correct dose.

 The dose selector changes the dose.
 Only the dose counter and dose pointer will show how many mg you select per dose.